aimms/how-to/Articles/585/585-AIMMS-server-app.rst

-Creating an AIMMS Server app
+Creating an AIMMS Server App
 =============================

 There are several advantages to setting up a client-server architecture: